giuthas/satkit/README.md

 the flow field based on these.

-Pixel Difference and Scanline Based Pixel Difference -- work on raw, uniterpolated data and produce measures of change over the course of a recording.
+Pixel Difference and Scanline Based Pixel Difference -- work on raw, uninterpolated data and produce measures of change over the course of a recording.
 How they work is explained in Chapter 3 of Pertti Palo's [PhD thesis](https://eresearch.qmu.ac.uk/handle/20.500.12289/10163).